Fabric birdhouse decorations – Don’t you love walking into homes with exciting things on the wall? It’s often what makes

 How to make the Fabric Birdhouses

-First cutting out all the bits for the birdhouses..
+First, cut out all the bits for the birdhouses.

 1..
-First, cut out the cardboard into 7 pieces according to the template.
+Cut the cardboard into seven pieces according to the template.
 (Fabric Birdhouse template pdf download).
-You can make the birdhouse the same size as the template or change it to the size you prefer.
+You can make the Birdhouse the same size as the template or change it to the size you prefer.

 Cut out this circle to make the entrance.
 Directly below this circular entrance, pierce the wadding and cardboard to make way for a twig perch.

-4. Next, cut out a fabric piece for each of the 7 cardboard pieces.
+4. Cut out a fabric piece for each of the seven cardboard pieces.
 Use the template as your guide but allow at least a 1cm border for each piece of fabric.